Campaigning today for a better tomorrow in Lassen County!

 The photos in this website were taken by me in Lassen County.

-I greatly appreciate the offers of contributions, however, I strongly feel that the office of Assessor is a subjective office.
+I strongly feel that the office of Assessor is a subjective office.
 Real estate is a subjective business, two people can look at the same property and offer two different amounts for purchase.
 Many different comps can be used in appraising property.
 Lassen County has a diverse property base and very few (if any) properties are the same.
 This being said, I do not want to give the perception of treating one tax payer different than another because of a campaign contribution.